Low-rank approximation for multiscale PDEs: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge generous support from NSF, ONR (program manager Dr. Reza Malek-Madani), DOE, and AFOSR.
+The authors acknowledge generous support from NSF, ONR, DOE, and AFOSR.
 Due to restrictions on the allowed number of references, many important contributions are omitted.
 The reader is invited to consult the bibliographies in the cited references for a more extensive view of the literature.